Domino987/material-ui/docs/src/pages/guides/migration-v0.x.md

 ### To be continued…

 You successfully migrated your app and wish to help the community?
 Please help us!
-We have an open issue in order to finish this migration guide [#7195](https://github.com/material-next/material-next/issues/7195).
+We need to finish this migration guide.
 Any pull request is welcomed 😊.